 - 1. No smoking.
 No naked flames. - 2.
 Only gun and necessary cables in booth: all other electrical equipment to be outside booth.
-Dusttight electrical equipment within 1.0 metres of booth to meet BS EN 50281-1-1 requirements and be dust tight to IP6X. - 3.
+Dust-tight electrical equipment within 1.0 metres of booth to meet the requirements of BS EN 60079-14 (ref.
+17) and be dust tight to IP6X. - 3.
 Check extraction is efficient and that no powder accumulates in any part of the booth. - 4.
 Check workpiece, jigs and conveyors to ensure adequate earth.
 Check cabling and connections of all electrical equipment. - 5.
 Ensure operator is properly earthed.
 Do not use insulating gloves or footwear. - 6.
 Do not enter automatic spray booths when in operation.
 Ensure interlock system is operating before entering. - 7.
 Do not use compressed air to clean spray booths.
 Use squeegee and/or suitable vacuum cleaner.
 Do not use compressed air on clothing or skin. - 8.
 Suitable respiratory protective equipment and protective clothing must be worn by all persons likely to be exposed to powder concentrations above the relevant WEL. - 9.
-Keep floors clear within 5 metres of the spraying area, and keep area clean with a suitably designed industrial vacuum cleaner. - 10.
+Keep floors clear within 5 metres of the spraying area and keep area clean with a suitably designed industrial vacuum cleaner. - 10.
 Keep light fittings and other electrical equipment clean. - 11.
 Wash hands and face after work and prior to eating or drinking.
 Do not eat or drink in the workplace